datatrail-jhu/10_dsjob/manuscript/03_website.md

 ![Upload image](https://docs.google.com/presentation/d/1mIrb5R60b20WdUb2wjHstb1W0fky-DUgu_rW6yP0C70/export/png?id=1mIrb5R60b20WdUb2wjHstb1W0fky-DUgu_rW6yP0C70&pageid=g3f121d3764_0_360)

 Once the file is uploaded, we'll have to go specify to your website that we want to use this file, and not `avatar.jpg`.
 To do so, navigate to `cloud/project/config/_default` and open the `params.toml` file.
 Look for the line that says `gravatar = false`.
 Under that line add the line `avatar = 'female.png'`, where `female.png` is replaced with the filename of the file you uploaded.

-Then return to the `config.toml` file we were editing previously and search for the line that says `avatar = "portrait.jpg"`.
-Change `"portrait.jpg"` to the name of your image file.
-Here, we're going to specify that we want to use the `'female.png'` image.

 {format: png}
 ![params.toml image edits](https://docs.google.com/presentation/d/1mIrb5R60b20WdUb2wjHstb1W0fky-DUgu_rW6yP0C70/export/png?id=1mIrb5R60b20WdUb2wjHstb1W0fky-DUgu_rW6yP0C70&pageid=g3f121d3764_0_367)